Please read my disclosure if you have questions.

 One of the most daunting aspects of trying anything new is the amount of time we guess must be involved.
 You might have been drafted into weeding duty as a child, which maybe for some of you meant hours of your precious Saturday mornings.
 Or maybe you’ve never gardened before, and you honestly have no idea where to start.
 It’s okay to start small!
 Just one raised bed is the perfect beginning.
 Getting organized will help you utilize your time even if you already have a garden.
 Also, if you take advantage of perennial plants, companion planting, and plant guilds, your workload in the garden will steeply decrease.
 Let nature do all the work for you.

-One of the tips in The Suburban Micro-Farm is to plan on getting outside for fifteen minutes a day.
+One of the tips in the book is to plan on getting outside for fifteen minutes a day.
 It’s even better if you can split that time up into two segments.
 In the morning, take a walk through your garden and note the things that need attention.
 In the evening, spend a few minutes to harvest and address anything you noticed during your walk.
 I’m absolutely terrible at remembering to harvest things once I plant them.
 In fact, just this morning I went outside and found a butternut squash sitting in the middle of my front yard garden.
 The vines had died around it and was overgrown by the cover crop.
 Somehow I missed this little squash because I wasn’t walking through it daily.